What is the Most Comfortable Manual Wheelchair?

 We use the Drive Medical Viper at the home medical equipment company where I work.
 It is for sure a very comfortable wheelchair that the user will like.
 There are a few concerns that I’ll go over too.

 This chair also offers an adjustable angle back.
-So, if the user doesn’t like to sit perfectly upright or has a postural issue that prevents it, the seat back can be reclined slightly (up to 20 degress) to make the user more comfortable.
-But, this is an adjustment that requires a tool so it can’t be adjusted on the fly.
+So, if the user doesn’t like to sit perfectly upright or has a postural issue that prevents it, the seat back can be reclined slightly (up to 20 degrees) to make the user more comfortable.

 Other key adjustments include: